 Today I’m going to help those of you who are wondering if your skin concerns are rosacea or something else!
-Rosacea is often confused with acne, dermatitis (allergic reactions, rashes from irritants, etc) and even facial dandruff!
+People can often confuse rosacea with acne, dermatitis (allergic reactions, rashes from irritants, etc) and even facial dandruff!
 So let’s set the record straight so you can make sure you’re creating a facial routine that targets the right thing!

 Basic characteristics of rosacea:

-- Most commonly seen in light-skinned women between the ages of 30-50 (although all skin tones can be affected)
+- Women between the ages of 30-50 and fair skin are most commonly diagnosed (although all skin tones can be affected)

 - Rosacea is an inflammatory condition